Mbed-TLS/mbedtls/docs/architecture/psa-storage-resilience.md

 #### Exploring the follow-the-secure-element strategy

-Each entry in the transaction list contains the API key identifier, the key lifetime (or at least the location), the driver key identifier, and an indication of whether the key is being created or destroyed.
+Each entry in the transaction list contains the API key identifier, the key lifetime (or at least the location), the driver key identifier (not constant-size), and an indication of whether the key is being created or destroyed.

 For key creation, we have all the information to store in the key file once the `"allocate_key"` call returns.
 We must store all the information that will go in the key file before calling the driver's key creation entry point.
 Therefore the normal sequence of operations is: